portalhugger/Probability-Zero/plans.md

 * Advanced Programming research is unlocked but greyed out as it requires more computational resources

-t + 20 minutes
+20 minutes

-* input the implied code into STATS keypad -> unlock the Repair Module
+* input the implied code into STATS keypad unlocks the Repair Module, which costs 100 causal fabric and all previous progress to unlock the MAKe Tab and gain 1000 hypermatter
 * disable Auto-Clicker (unless you've already done so) and save up 100 causal fabric
-* activate the Repair Module to revert all previous progress but gain hypermatter and unlock the Assembly Tab
+* activate the Repair Module to revert all previous progress but gain hypermatter and unlock the MAKe Tab
  * it resets D-7000's memory as well, which is why you have to re-research stuff -- this will be stated in-universe somewhere, prolly in the manual addendum

-## PHASE II
+## PHASE II: Upgrading

-t + ~30 minutes
+30 minutes

 * at any point, you can re-enter the code and reset again, but this has no benefit (yet)

-* Research and Programming Tabs are gone, but now there's an Assembly Tab
+* Research and Programming Tabs are gone, but now there's a MAKe Tab
-* you've also unlocked an addendum file to the Manual which explains the Assembler
+* you've also unlocked an addendum file to the Manual which explains the MAKe
-  * the Assembler is configured to create replacement parts for the LUCK and/or STATS in case of malfunction
+  * the Matter Assembly Kaleidoscope (MAKe) is configured to actively detect when any IFRAME component is damaged or malfunctioning and assemble a replacement part from provided hypermatter.
+In absence of any detectable defects, it creates generalized spare parts.

 * Generate universes to unlock research, use research to learn Programming, etc. gradually regaining your progress up to unlocking Advanced Programming

+* activate the MAKe to convert hypermatter into spare parts
-* break down parts from the assembler to gain microchips
+* dissassemble parts to gain microchips, unlocking Basic Upgrades: Terminal
+* learn Basic Upgrades: Terminal to unlock Basic Upgrades in the MAKe Tab
 * spend microchips to gain additional computational resources, speeding up the regaining of progress
 * by using all hypermatter, breaking down all parts, and spending all microchips, you have enough computational resources to unlock Advanced Programming
   * Advanced programming description says something about evolutionary neural networking capacity